AutodeskGames/stingray-docs/source/sdk_help/extend_engine/plugin_apis.md

 ## Building and rendering procedural meshes

-Your plug-in can use the `MeshObjectApi` and the `RenderApi` together to build new meshes at runtime, and to render them in the scene.
+Your plug-in can use the `MeshObjectApi` and the `RenderBufferApi` together to build new meshes at runtime, and to render them in the scene.
 The new objects are shaded with dynamic lighting, exactly as if you had placed the objects into the scene in the Stingray editor.

 For a working example that shows how a plug-in can create and render meshes on the fly, see the `render_plugin/plugin.cpp` file in the engine plug-in examples.
 This plug-in programmatically creates a mesh shaped like the word Stingray, and deforms the mesh each frame to simulate a cloth effect: